How to Generate Email Leads to Grow Your Small Business

 6. Offer exclusive content or deals to subscribers

-• A monthly “subscribers-only” tip or recipe
+• A “subscribers-only” discount code.

 7. Host events or webinars to capture leads